shields-ctr/svelte-loro/README.md

 ### Next Steps
 I'm just going to shelve this for now, and try again with Yjs and SyncroState.
 It might be worth picking this up again if Loro tips the balance.

+### Note about SvelteKit & Node
+To implement the websocket server I used a custom Node server.
+This complicates the build process and the debugging.
+SvelteKit's Node adapter produces a build that provides ExpressJs-flavored middleware to handle all your web app requests.
+You can pass this to your custom Node server that is built outside of your Sveltekit project.

+To debug you spin up the dev mode(`npm run dev) then spin up your custom server(possibly in a separate debugger).
+They will serve on different ports so you can mix the development HMR server with your backend services.

+To build for production you build SvelteKit as normal (`npm run build`) then package the build with your custom server.

+Anyways, it was a bit of a pain to figure out so it's worth noting.

 ## TODO
 - [x] figure out to host a Svelte App on a custom Node Server